kkrriders/Realtime-Alerting-And-Monitoring_system/README.md

 # Real-Time Alerting and Monitoring System

-A comprehensive monitoring and alerting system built with Node.js that integrates Azure Monitor, Prometheus, and Grafana with AI-driven analytics powered by Ollama.
+A comprehensive monitoring and alerting system built with Node.js that integrates Google Cloud Monitoring, Prometheus, and Grafana with AI-driven analytics powered by Ollama.

 ![System Architecture](/public/images/system_architecture.svg)